victorsantosV/Api_Marvel/README.md

 #Result in console

-# For test in postman or Insomnia : The Link is "http://localhost:400/marvel/characters/{NOME DO PERSONAGEM}"
+# For test in postman or Insomnia : The Link is "http://localhost:400/marvel/characters/{NOME_DO_PERSONAGEM}"